lifegraph/graphbutton-wifly/README.md

 You'll need to connect a button between digital pin 12 and ground on the Arduino as well.
 Pushing down this button will make the Arduino post to Facebook.

-We'll also add a pull up resistor between pin 12 and Vcc, otherwise the pin might read 0 at random times.
+We'll also add a pull up resistor between pin 12 and +5v, otherwise the pin might read 0 at random times.
 The general recommended resistance is around 10k but it'll work with other resistances as well.
 You just don't want a resistance that is too low or else it'll short between Vcc and Ground.

 ## Soldering the WiFly (XBee form factor)